danielsomerfield/howami/README.md

 ## Kubernetes runtime
 - Change local deployment to dynamically build descriptor with python
-- AWS build
 - Print version on startup

 ## Known Issues
-- For some reason, within kube, producers don't seem to be connecting with kafka
 - If you don't clean before building, the generated startup script points to the wrong version